ioggstream/draft-polli-restapi-ld-keywords/draft-polli-design-process.md

         name: Italy
 ~~~

-results in the following RDF graph using a blank node:
+results in this RDF graph with a blank node:

 ~~~ text
 @prefix schema: <https://schema.org/> .